skip to content

 The first step to image optimization is to edit the image you want to upload to your webpage.
 Deciding on the size or dimensions that you will need requires a bit of knowledge of what your website is optimized for.
 Assuming that your site is responsive, you only have to accommodate the largest desktop screen size.
 The best way to determine the dimensions you will need is to base the size on existing images that are already up on your site.
 Check with your graphic designer for documentation because the sizes you need for a particular use may already be known.
 If not you can always see an image properties by right clicking it or downloading it.
 Here is an example of how you can tell what the image size should be from the Kentico CMS from edit page.

 Once you know what the size should be then you will need to open the original image in your favourite image editing tool.
 We use Photoshop here but there are less costly options for the occasional user.
-Here are couple free photo editors:
+Our favourite free images editor is GIMP.
+Download here: https://www.gimp.org/downloads/

 Open your editor to crop and resize the image to match the dimensions and resolution required for your webpage.
 Then save the file.
 Photoshop has a "save for web" function when saving the file.
 Saving for web will convert the file format to PNG or JPG depending on image colours.
 As a quick guide JPG are best for photos with many colours and PNG file types are best for illustrations and images that have transparent backgrounds.